AUTHOR GUIDELINES

 The integrity of our review process is sacrosanct; therefore, concerted efforts should be made by the author(s) to remove all the indications of identity from their manuscript to ensure a blind relationship between the author(s) and the reviewer(s).
 These steps will be hundred per cent (100%) considered before initiating the review process:

-• Author(s) should prepare two different documents; the first document named "main manuscript" must only contain the manuscript's title, the abstract and the entire article.
-The second document, which must be named and uploaded as a "supplementary file" must contain the title, author(s) information, and the email address of all the authors.
+• Author(s) should prepare two documents; the first document, named "main manuscript" must only contain the manuscript's title, the abstract and the entire article.
+The second document, which must be named and uploaded as a "supplementary file" must contain the title, author(s) information, and the email addresses of all the authors.

-• When naming their documents, author(s) identification should also be removed from the properties of the files; instead, they should name their main article as "main manuscript" and the information file as "supplementary file"
+• When naming their documents, author(s) identification should also be removed from the properties of the files; instead, they should name their main article as "main manuscript" but must be in our Submission Template and the information file as "supplementary file"

 Citation, Referencing and ORCID iD Requirement